South African Airways Becomes the first Airline in Implementing IATA’s Fast Travel Program in Sub Sahara Africa

-Congratulations to South African Airways for becoming the first airline in Africa to meet the requirements of IATA’s Fast Travel Program.
+Congratulations to South African Airways for becoming the first airline in Sub Sahara African region to meet the requirements of IATA’s Fast Travel Program.
 The airline’s passengers now enjoy a more seamless travel experience and have more control of their journey through the use of a number of time-saving, self-service initiatives.
 IATA’s Fast Travel program, outlined below, covers six areas.
 To qualify under the program, airlines must implement four self-service projects from a choice of six.
 Four are mandatory:

 Check-in: Self-service check-in should be offered at the location.
 At least one of the following four channels must be used: Automated, Kiosk (Dedicated or Common Use), Web or Mobile Check-in;

 Bags ready-to-go: Self-tagging offered.
 Passengers must have the option to generate and apply the baggage tags themselves and there must be a dedicated position for the purpose of baggage acceptance - Fast Baggage Drop Off;

 Document Check: Passengers should have the possibility to self-scan their travel documents (passport, ID cards, Driving license) and verify automatically that the data is compliant with the destination or transit requirements;

 Flight rebooking: In case of disruption (cancelation or delay), passengers should have the possibility to be pro-actively re-booked and able to obtain new booking options or boarding tokens via a self-service channel (kiosk/web/mobile);

 Self-boarding: Passengers should have the possibility to self-scan their boarding token at the gate to gain entry to the aircraft;

 Bag recovery: Passengers should have the possibility to register a claim for a mishandled bag via a self-service channel (kiosk / web / mobile).